-The maximum number of search requests that the Search Server can retain in the pool of search requests.
+Maximum number of search requests that the Search Server can retain in the pool of search requests.
 The configuration does not impact the maximum number of search requests that the Search Server can run simultaneously.
 After the Search Server completes the search requests, it retains the maximum number of search requests that you had set in the pool.

-By default, the Search Server retains all the search requests in the pool.
+Default is 100.
 You can disable the session pooling method by setting the SSA_SESSION_POOL_MAX variable to 0.
 Disabling the session pooling method results in the creation and destruction of the search-related resources based on the demand.